Gnomon of Saint-Sulpice: Structure

 The gnomon of Saint-Sulpice is composed of different parts that span the breadth of the transept of the church.
-The church itself is a huge building, the second largest church in Paris after Notre-Dame de Paris.
+The church itself is a huge building, the largest church in Paris.

 The system is first built around a meridian, a line which is strictly oriented along the north-south axis, represented by a brass line set in a strip of white marble on the floor of the church.
 This is not the Paris Meridian, established by Louis XIV in 1667, which is located a few hundred metres to the east and goes through the Paris Observatory.